CAOS-culture-agency-office-software/caos-webapi-docs/README.md

 # 📘 CAOS WebAPI Documentation

-This repository contains the full documentation of the Webhook interface of the **CAOS Software** (Culture Agency Office Software).
+This repository contains the full documentation of the Webhook interface of the **CAOS - culture agency office software**.

 ---